×

 We asked people if there is a lot of crime.
 They answered:

 "Petty crime occurs here but nothing major and not frequent.
 That was a factor in deciding to choose Tobercurry.
 Our town is a very diverse community, accepting of everyone.
-Anyone not a resident is usually identified," remarked one expat who made the move to Tobercurry.
+Anyone not a resident is usually identified," remarked one expat living in Tobercurry, Ireland.

 "Crime is a reality in Ireland, just as it is in any other country.
 While Ireland itself remains a safe place overall, petty crimes such as pickpocketing and vehicle theft, as well as more serious crimes such as burglary and drug related offenses, are occasionally reported.
-In recent years, there has been an increase in the visibility of gang-related violence and crime, particularly in Dublin and other large cities," explained one expat living in Ireland.
+In recent years, there has been an increase in the visibility of gang-related violence and crime, particularly in Dublin and other large cities," wrote one member in Ireland.

 Is there a lot of diversity?
 Are people in Ireland accepting of differences?